shery0099x/serverless_aqi_forecasting_pipeline/README.md

 The project is operational with automated ingestion, training, registry updates, and dashboard delivery.

+## 🛰️ Model Accuracy as compared to real world Aqi predictors

+An aqi difference of 10 to 16 points is observed with comparison with some aqi predictors but majorly its predictions are accurate.
+Other constraints like pm2.5 and pm10 etc are mostly accurate.

 ## 🧾 Author

 Built by **Shehryar Naveed**.